RedmarBakker/INFOMOV-25/readme.txt

 - cd in the folder cache25
 - bootstrap ```build.sh```
 - run ```sh build.sh``` in the terminal
+- Run configuration can be changed in: template.cpp --> std::vector<Config> configurations (line 337)
+    Select one or more configuration to run

 Important note!
 When configuring the experiments in template.cpp, on line 530;